 If you are using custom indexes, you must ensure to configure the custom indexes with

 tika node before running Content Transfer Tool.
-Refer to Preparing the New Index Definition for more details.
+See Preparing the New Index Definition for more details.

-If you intend to do top ups, it is essential that the content structure of existing content is not changed from the time the initial extraction is taken to when the top-up extraction is run.
+If you intend to do top-ups, the content structure of existing content must not change from the time the initial extraction is taken to when the top-up extraction is run.
 Top-ups cannot be run on content whose structure has been changed since the initial extraction.
-Please ensure you restrict this during the migration process.
+Ensure that you restrict this during the migration process.